-The undoped carbon materials have high overpotential for O2 reduction to H2O2 [19] and low activity for heterocatalytic H2O2 decomposition in acidic media, being compared with Pt catalysts.
-Therefore, they are assumed not to participate in ORR catalysis in acidic media.
-However, doping by heteroatoms (e.g. N) and transition metals (e.g. Fe) makes them active for ORR in acidic media, which proceeds through the apparent direct 4e- pathway [20].
+Undoped carbon materials have high overpotentials for O_2 reduction to H_2O_2 [19] and low activity for heterocatalytic H_2O_2 decomposition in acidic media compared to Pt catalysts.
+Therefore, undoped carbon materials assumed not to participate in ORR catalysis in acidic media.
+However, doping by heteroatoms (e.g. N) and transition metals (e.g. Fe) makes them active for the ORR in acidic media, which proceeds through the apparent direct 4e- pathway [20].